Coeliac disease

 Young children with coeliac disease may find it difficult to gain weight.
 They may grow more slowly than other children.
 They may also be more irritable than usual.

-Having these symptoms doesn’t necessarily mean you have coeliac disease.
+If you have these symptoms, it doesn’t necessarily mean you have coeliac disease.
 But it’s best to get things checked out by your GP.

 Diagnosis of coeliac disease